MGCodesandStats/hotel-modelling/README files/feature_selection.md

-# Feature Selection and Classification Methods: Predicting Hotel Cancellations
+# Feature Selection Methods In Python: Predicting Hotel Cancellations

 One of the most important features (no pun intended) of a machine learning project is feature selection.